zoido/yag-config/README.md

 - option define environment variable prefix
 - option to override the environment variable name
 - option to mark options as required
+- option get option only from environment variable (e.g. for secrets) or only from flag
+- ability to parse command arguments

 ## Example